Jontes-Tech/hugoposter/README.md

 * Change paths and urls in main.go
 * Rename twitter-sample.py to twitter.py
+* Generate a Twitter API key and set it in twitter.py
+* Install Tweepy with Pip and build main.go
-* Generate a Twitter API key and set it in twitter.py If there is demand, create a Github issue about it and I will make it easy to selfhost.
+If there is demand, create a Github issue about it and I will make it easy to selfhost.